parthabits/ReFT-llama3/README.md

         !pip install git+https://github.com/stanfordnlp/pyreft.git
     ```

-2. You will also need to log in to your HuggingFace account to access gated models such as LLaMA-3.
-You can do so using:
+2. We would also need to log in to your HuggingFace account to access gated models such as LLaMA-3.
+We can do so using:
     ```python
     from huggingface_hub import notebook_login
     notebook_login()